 He left me with the best present that I have ever received in my life.
 He took me out of my room and locked the door so I couldn’t go back in.
 So what if I got hurt?
 That was the price you paid for being out there, that was the price we all paid, and the other thing he gave me was the belief that nothing is ever in vain, nothing.

 On the thirtieth anniversary of John Lennon’s death, I flew to New York and walked through Central Park and climbed the hill to Strawberry Fields.
 There was a little boy about ten and his Dad listening to the music of Lennon and I took out the pen and I handed it to them:

 “John Lennon gave me this.”

-A very big thank you to Stephen Fry for tweeting this story to the world.
+A big thanks to Stephen Fry for tweeting this story to the world.